Creating City Portraits

 0 1

-Don Dwiggins almost 2 years ago
+Don Dwiggins over 2 years ago

 I'm surprised that you haven't gotten any responses.
 Based on my all-too-fallible memory, Portland (I think in Oregon, not Maine) and Philadelphia have started efforts.